javierpentola/rabbitmq_chat/README.md

    - Open the Ngrok URL in multiple browser tabs or devices.
    - Type a message in the input field and click "SEND".
    - The message should appear in real-time across all connected clients.

-By following these steps, you can set up and run the Real-Time Chat Application on your local machine and test it from multiple devices using Ngrok.
-The application ensures reliable message delivery using RabbitMQ and updates the chat interface in real-time with Socket.io.